 Accept help from your parent(s) and/or an adult in your life.

 What Is One Advice You Would Give Someone Who Is Switching Careers?

 and the impact you’ve made that you can make the case for as being similar to what you’d have to do and produce in the new field.

 And network with people in the new field.

 How Should Job Seekers Get the Most Out of LinkedIn?

 Job seekers must have a LinkedIn profile, one that is complete and uses keywords that will allow you to be found by recruiters.

-By complete, I mean having a professional looking photograph, a keyword-rich Headline, a Summary, and complete information in the Experience and Education sections, as well as a comprehensive list of Skills in the Skills & Endorsements section.
+By complete, I mean having a professional-looking photograph, a keyword-rich Headline, a Summary, and complete information in the Experience and Education sections, as well as a comprehensive list of Skills in the Skills & Endorsements section.

-When your Headline and Skills section contain keywords that capture your talents, abilities, and impact, it’s easier for recruiters to find you.
+When your Headline and Skills section contains keywords that capture your talents, abilities, and impact, it’s easier for recruiters to find you.
 I have many clients who have been found by recruiters that way.

 I also suggest becoming visible to recruiters.
 Turn on the notification to recruiters that you are looking for a job.
 You’ll find that in the Jobs tab, under Career Interests.
 And fill in the entire piece, including the “Note to Recruiters.”
 You can tell them what skills you want to use to have a specific kind of impact on a company or field.